Sponsored

 Carson

-Visitors to Carson often think they’re the first to discover the high-altitude town when they see its undisturbed buildings and remote, tricky-to-get-to location near the Continental Divide (from this point, rivers east of the divide flow to the Gulf of Mexico; those west flow to the Pacific Ocean).
+Visitors to Carson often think they’re the first to discover the high-altitude town when they see its undisturbed buildings and remote, tricky-to-get-to location near the Continental Divide.
 In addition to its harsh winters, Carson was also unpopular with miners because of its inaccessibility; it sits at nearly 12,000 feet.
-The best way to get to Carson is from Lake City on Wager Gulch Trail (via 4x4, bike or hike).
-Continue to the Pacific side of the divide and you’ll find the sister town of Old Carson.
+The best way to get to Carson is from Lake City on Wager Gulch Road via 4x4, bike or hike.
+Continue west of the divide and you’ll find the sister town of Old Carson.

 Capitol City